 11. Copy gestures and movements

-These are very useful when you start learning.
-The best thing you can do is to copy the movements of the lips and the typical gestures of each country to understand the message.
+Copying gestures and movements are very useful when you start learning.
+The best thing you can do is to copy the movements of the lips and pay attention to body language as a well of helping.

 - The most important thing is to practice daily and do not lose motivation.